Laiye-Tech/serving/README.md

 ### Build

 Same as the official build method.
-However, official build cloning online code when building specified a commit hash, we modify secret key local, so we are using local building as described below.
+However, official build cloning online code when building specified a commit hash, but we modify secret key in local, so we are using local building as described below.

 ---